 JUST $19.95 AT http://www.POTTYDUCK.COM WITH FREE SHIPPING

-Potty Duck is available for purchase online at http://www.PottyDuck.com.
+Potty Duck is available for purchase on Amazon and at http://www.PottyDuck.com.
 The package includes a soft rubber duck squirt toy with a flushing toy toilet and potty training tips and instructions from Dr. Mann, meets or exceeds all safety requirements for children’s toys, and is BPA-free and phthalate-free.
 Ten percent of its proceeds go to organizations that build toilets and improve sanitation for children around the world (Honduras and elsewhere).
 Packing is handled by Logan Industries, an Indiana company that employs people with disabilities.
 For more, go to http://www.PottyDuck.com.

 ABOUT POTTY DISCOVERY LLC

 Based near Chicago, Potty Discovery LLC is a social enterprise focused on making potty training fun and easy while bringing multiple social benefits.
 More at http://www.PottyDuck.com.

 PRIOR MEDIA COVERAGE: